 - requester publication A Periodicals publication of which 50 percent or more of its distribution is to persons who have requested the publication.
 This type of publication is ineligible for any preferred rate. - residential route A city delivery route on which at least 70 percent of the deliveries are to residences.
 (Compare with business route.) - residual mail Matter remaining after completion of a presort sequence.
 It lacks the volume set by standard to require or permit package, tray, or sack preparation to a particular destination.
 Residual mail usually does not qualify for the presort rate.
-(Also called nonqualifying mail and working mail.) - residue Mail for small post offices that have no direct separation space in a case or rack. - residue case A case for distributing mail destined for post offices that do not have separations on primary or secondary distribution cases. - rest bar (informal) (See adjustable platform stool.) - restricted delivery A supplemental mail service that generally limits who may receive an item.
+(Also called nonqualifying mail and working mail.) - residual shape surcharge A surcharge applied to Standard Mail (A) pieces that are prepared as parcels or that are not letter size or flat size. - residue Mail for small post offices that have no direct separation space in a case or rack. - residue case A case for distributing mail destined for post offices that do not have separations on primary or secondary distribution cases. - rest bar (informal) (See adjustable platform stool.) - restricted delivery A supplemental mail service that generally limits who may receive an item.
 This service is available for a fee when used with certified mail, collect on delivery, insured mail, and registered mail.
-(See also special service.)

 - restricted matter Any item on which certain mailing restrictions have been imposed for legal reasons other than risk of harm to persons or property involved in moving the mail and that require specific endorsements and markings.
 Examples include intoxicating liquors, abortive or contraceptive devices, odd-shaped items in envelopes, motor vehicle master keys, locksmithing devices as well as odor-producing materials, certain liquids and powders, and battery-powered devices.
-(Compare with hazardous matter and perishable matter.) - Retail Analysis Program (RAP) A program to monitor customer traffic, transactions, and other retail operations.
+(Compare with hazardous material.) - Retail Analysis Program (RAP) A program to monitor customer traffic, transactions, and other retail operations.
 Information from program surveys aids management decisions in areas such as staffing, workload, facility location, and service requirements. - retail facility A postal unit (a post office and its subordinate units as well as military post offices) that sells postage stamps and provides other postal retail services to customers.
 The subordinate units are within the service area of a main post office and include post office stations, post office branches, contract postal units, and nonpersonnel units. - retail site verification program (RSVP) A data base that provides up-to-date information about facility and revenue performance at retail units operated by the Postal Service.
 The RSVP system is designed to support retail functions for USPS Headquarters, area offices, and district offices. - retrace The part of a rural route traversed twice by the rural carrier.
 To travel past the part of the route already served. - return address A mailpiece element that is usually placed in the upper left corner of the mailpiece to indicate the address of the sender.
 This address indicates where the sender wants the mail returned if it is undeliverable and where the sender will pay any fee due for that mail.
-(See also undeliverable as addressed.) - return mail Mail that must be sent in the opposite direction for proper dispatch.
+(Also see undeliverable as addressed.) - return mail Mail that must be sent in the opposite direction for proper dispatch.
 (Also called turnback mail.)